Dutch Schultz: Final words and legacy

 Schultz's last words were a strange stream-of-consciousness babble spoken in his hospital bed to police officers who attempted to calm him and question him for useful information.
 Although the police were unable to extract anything coherent from Schultz, his rambling was fully transcribed by a police stenographer.
 These include:

 A boy has never wept...nor dashed a thousand kim.

 You can play jacks, and girls do that with a soft ball and do tricks with it.

 Oh, Oh, dog Biscuit, and when he is happy he doesn't get snappy.

 Schultz's last words have inspired a number of writers to devote works related to them.
 Beat Generation author William S. Burroughs published a screenplay in novel form titled The Last Words of Dutch Schultz in the early 1970s, while Robert Shea and Robert Anton Wilson connected Schultz's words to a global Illuminati-related conspiracy, making them a major part of 1975's The Illuminatus!
 Trilogy.
 In Wilson's and Shea's story, Schultz's ramblings are a coded message.
-In his 1960 anthology Parodies, Dwight Macdonald presents Schultz's last words as a parody of Gertrude Stein.
+In his 1960 anthology Parodies: An Anthology from Chaucer to Beerbohm and After, Dwight Macdonald presents Schultz's last words as a parody of Gertrude Stein.
 In E. L. Doctorow's novel Billy Bathgate, the title character uses clues from Schultz's deathbed ramblings to locate his hidden money.

 Although Schultz's gang was meant to be crippled, several of his associates survived the night.
 Martin "Marty" Krompier, whom Schultz left in charge of his Manhattan interests while he hid in New Jersey, survived an assassination attempt the same night as the shootings at the Palace Chop House.
 No apparent attempt was made on the life of Irish mobster John M. Dunn, who later became the brother-in-law of mobster Edward J. McGrath and a powerful member of the Hell's Kitchen Irish mob.